 What is a Piston Compressor?

-Piston compressors, also known as reciprocating compressors, have been one of the most popular types of air compressors since the 18th century.
-While piston compressors still work on the same principle today as they did centuries ago, modern versions are relatively quiet, durable, and versatile compared to their predecessors.
+Piston compressors, also frequently referred to as reciprocating compressors, have been one of the most popular types of air compressors since the 18th century.
+A piston compressor is a type of positive displacement compressor, which means it works by trapping ambient air in a chamber and reducing the chamber’s volume to increase the air pressure.
+While the working principle of piston compressors still relies on the same reciprocating principle today as it did centuries ago, modern versions are relatively quiet, durable, and versatile compared to their predecessors.

-Nevertheless, there are many specific types of piston compressors to choose from, meaning it is essential to understand the ins and outs of each one, so that you can invest wisely in the most suitable equipment for your environment and application.
+Nevertheless, there are many specific types of piston compressors to choose from, meaning it is essential to understand the ins and outs of each one, so that you can invest wisely into the most suitable equipment for your environment and application.
+This guide will help you understand the different types of piston compressors and their unique features.

-Here at Anglian Compressors, we have been installing, servicing, and repairing all types of air compressors for businesses in the UK for almost 50 years.
-Not only are we a premier distributor for the esteemed manufacturer, Atlas Copco, but we are also experts in maximising workplace productivity, which is why we thoroughly inspect your site to recommend the most reliable and energy-efficient solutions available, whether you need air compressors, dryers, gas generators, filters, or a combination of the above.
+Here at Anglian Compressors, a branch of Atlas Copco, we have been installing, servicing, and repairing all types of air compressors for businesses in the UK for almost 50 years.
+Not only are we a premier distributor for the esteemed manufacturer Atlas Copco, but we are also experts in maximising workplace productivity, which is why we thoroughly inspect your site to recommend the most reliable and energy-efficient solutions available, whether you need air compressors, dryers, gas generators, filters, or a combination of the above.

-We explain how piston compressors work, below, before introducing you to the available types.
+Below, we explain how piston compressors work before introducing the available types.
 We also discuss the most common applications for reciprocating compressors and their pros and cons to help you purchase the most suitable appliance for your workplace.
 Do not hesitate to give us a call if you have any questions.

 How Piston Compressors Work

-Piston air compressors operate using the principle of positive displacement which means that they increase the pressure of the air by reducing its volume.
-The main components of these air compressors are valves and a piston that moves back and forth inside a cylinder.
+Piston air compressors operate using the principle of positive displacement, which means that they increase the pressure of the air by reducing its volume.
+The main components of these air compressors are valves and a piston that moves back and forth inside a cylinder using a reciprocating motion driven by a crankshaft.

 Here is how reciprocating compressors work step by step:

-- Air enters the cylinder through the inlet valve.
+- Ambient air enters the cylinder through the inlet valve.

 - As the piston moves downwards into the cylinder away from the inlet valve, the cylinder fills with air.

 - The crankshaft powers the piston.
-As the piston returns to its original position in a stroke of pressure, the air inside the cylinder is compressed through positive displacement (i.e. the air volume is reduced).
+As the piston returns to its original position in a compression stroke, the air inside the cylinder is compressed through positive displacement (i.e. the air volume is reduced).

 - Once compressed, the air is sent through the discharge valve to the storage tank where it is ready for use.